-Royal wedding plans are in full swing for Prince Harry and Meghan Markle and Princess Eugenie and her fiancé Jack Brooksbank.
-With so many details and things to cross off their lists for their forthcoming nuptials, we’re sure that both couples are looking forward to the moment when they can finally step back from the spotlight and spend some quality time together relaxing.
+Prince Harry and Meghan Markle just tied the knot and Princess Eugenie and her fiancé Jack Brooksbank will follow later this year.
+After months of planning, we’re sure that both couples are looking forward to the moment when they can finally step back from the spotlight and spend some quality time together relaxing.

-Though both royal couples will marry at St George’s Chapel at Windsor Castle in England, we have no clue which exotic destinations they have each chosen for their honeymoons.
+We’re not sure where Harry and Markle will honeymoon.
 However, because the British royal family is super traditional, they have been known to favor a few special places for their first few weeks as married couples.
 Check out the stunning and lavish spots that the royals frequent for their honeymoons.

 After they were married in front of 20 million television viewers back in 2011, Prince William and Duchess Kate Middleton jetted off to the stunning islands of Seychelles.
 Full of white beaches across its 115 islands, the East African country is a royal and celebrity favorite.

 The prince and the duchess stayed at the exclusive and private North island in a luxury villa called Villanovo, which cost an astounding £5,000 per night.

 Brad Pitt and George Clooney also spent their honeymoons there, so you know it’s plush.

 Next: The perfect location for sunbathing and reading